Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Abstract

 \section{Abstract}

 The adoption of machine learning solutions is rapidly increasing across all parts of society.
-Cloud service providers such as Amazon Web Services, Microsoft Azure and the Google Cloud Platform aggressively expand their Machine-Learning-as-a-Service offerings.
-While the widespread adoption of machine learning has huge potential for both research and industry, the large-scale evaluation of possibly sensitive data on untrusted platforms bears inherent data security and privacy risks.
-Since computation time is expensive, performance is a critical factor for machine learning.
-However, prevailing security measures proposed in the past years come with a significant performance overhead.
-We investigate the current state of protected distributed machine learning systems, focusing on deep convolutional neural networks.
-The most common and best-performing mixed MPC approaches are based on homomorphic encryption, secret sharing, and garbled circuits.
-They commonly suffer from communication overheads that grow linearly in the depth of the neural network.
-We present \schemename{}, a fast and distributed private machine learning inference scheme. \schemename{} is based purely on arithmetic garbled circuits.
-It requires only a single communication round per inference step, regardless of the depth of the neural network, and a very small constant communication volume. \schemename{} thus significantly reduces performance requirements and scales better than previous approaches.
-In addition, we introduce the concept of LabelTensors.
-This allows us to efficiently use GPUs while using garbled circuits, which further reduces the runtime. \schemename{} offers security against a malicious attacker and is up to 140 times faster than previous arithmetic garbling schemes.
+As the models grow larger, both training and inference of machine learning models is increasingly outsourced, e.g. to cloud service providers.
+This means that potentially sensitive data is processed on untrusted platforms, which bears inherent data security and privacy risks.
+In this work, we investigate how to protect distributed machine learning systems, focusing on deep convolutional neural networks.
+The most common and best-performing mixed MPC approaches are based on HE, secret sharing, and garbled circuits.
+They commonly suffer from large performance overheads, big accuracy losses, and communication overheads that grow linearly in the depth of the neural network.
+To improve on these problems, we present \schemename{}, a fast and distributed private convolutional neural network inference scheme secure against malicious attackers.
+Building on arithmetic garbling gadgets \cite{DBLP:conf/ccs/BallMR16} and \emph{fancy-garbling} \cite{DBLP:journals/iacr/BallCMRS19}, \schemename{} is based purely on arithmetic garbled circuits.
+We introduce \emph{LabelTensors} that allow us to leverage the massive parallelity of modern GPUs.
+Combined with state-of-the-art garbling optimizations, \schemename{} outperforms previous garbling approaches up to a factor of about 100.
+Furthermore, we introduce an efficient \emph{scaling} operation over the residues of the Chinese remainder theorem representation to arithmetic garbled circuits, which allows us to garble larger networks and achieve much higher accuracy than previous approaches.
+Finally, \schemename{} requires only a single communication round per inference step, regardless of the depth of the neural network, and a very small constant online communication volume.